 What are biodegradable polymers in cosmetics?

-Do biodegradable options match performance?
+Do biodegradable polymers match performance?

-How should I test and support claims?
+How should I test and support biodegradable claims?

 Will switching increase costs?